canjiali/PARADE/README.md

 ### 2. Model Traning and Evaluation

-We support the following DocuBERT variants:
-- DocuBERT-AvgP (passed to the `method` as cls_avgP)
-- DocuBERT-wAvgP (passed to the `method` as cls_wAvgP)
-- DocuBERT-MaxP (passed to the `method` as cls_maxP)
-- DocuBERT-Transformer (passed to the `method` as cls_transformer)

-We support two pre-trained model instantiations:
-- BERT
-- ELECTRA

 For all the pra-trained models, we first fine-tune them on the MSMARCO passage collection.
 This is IMPORTANT, as it can improve the nDCG@20 by 2 points generally.